qzhizhou/Parking-Management-System/README.md

     python main.py

 ## What to do
-    You should enter your image path of the cars taken by cameras,(Entry & Exit), your google_vision json path, and the storage path of the images of the license plate, extracted by the program 'license-plate-extraction'.
+    Enter your image path of the cars taken by cameras,(Entry & Exit), your google_vision json path, and the storage path of the images of the license plate, extracted by the program 'license-plate-extraction'.